You have just finished your real-time quantitative reverse transcription PCR or RT-qPCR experiment. Now what? How do you analyze your data?

 Relative quantification is one of the most common qPCR quantification techniques, which helps researchers evaluate the changes of gene expression in relation to a reference sample.

 When preparing your target and reference genes, use equal starting DNA (or cDNA) template amount.
-This ensures the comparison is made between equivalent amounts of starting material.
+This ensures a comparison is made between equivalent amounts of starting material.

 A characteristic of the reference gene is that you will need to have stable expression levels in all treatments.